-For STOBER asynchronous motors, the motor data relevant for project configuration is also taken from the motor database.
-All other motor types need to have their parameters configured manually.
+For asynchronous motors, the motor data relevant for project configuration is also taken from the motor database.
+All other motor types, as well as motors from third-party manufacturers, need to have their parameters configured manually.

 Make sure that the system nodes are wired and supplied with control voltage before commissioning.